unturned-info/unturned-3-knowledgebase/docs/Plugins/CreatingPlugins.md

-# Creating Your First Plugin
+# Creating Plugins

+!!! note The following documentation is for RocketMod (LDM).
+!!! info
     Creating plugins for Unturned requires a general knowledge of C#.
 If you currently do not have any knowledge behind C#, please check out [Microsoft's introduction to the language.](https://dotnet.microsoft.com/en-us/learntocode "dotnet.microsoft.com/en-us/learntocode")

-### Setting Up

 All plugins normally begin with public class that inherits the `RocketPlugin` class.
 Below is an example of how to properly implement this: